World Hydrography Day: Activities

+On World Hydrography Day in 2013, a NOAA Commissioned Officer Corps ensign lays a wreath from over the waters of the Atlantic Ocean off New Jersey where the United States Coast Survey ship sank on 21 June 1860.

 Member states of the IHO, as well as international and national hydrographic organisations and services worldwide, engage in a range of activities on or around 21 June each year to mark World Hydrography Day.
 These include: